 Manufacturing companies are starting to see more job losses

 A lot of states are experiencing tremendous job loss due to the economic shutdown.
-In the beginning, most of these job losses were concentrated in the service industries.
-But the manufacturing sector is starting to feel a squeeze from the shutdown.
-Manufacturing companies are temporarily cutting employment for sustainability or permanently cutting their workforces.
-Manufacturing has been hurt by both loss of business and also the high level of uncertainty surrounding the lockdown.
+In the beginning, most of these job losses were concentrated in the service industry.
+But other sectors of the economy are starting to be impacted too.
+A good example is a manufacturing sector.

-Minnesota manufacturing companies are experiencing a worse downturn caused by the virus.
-Manufacturing companies are now laying off employees at higher and increasing rates.
+As a result, Minnesota Manufacturing companies are now laying off employees at higher and increasing rates.

 A sign-maker in Brooklyn Park permanently laid off 178 employees.
 An optical-glass company mothballed a factory in Faribault.
 Polaris shut down plants worldwide, including in Minnesota, Iowa and Wisconsin.